Jeri-Code/SalesAndEmployeeAnalytics/README.md

 ## Introduction
 This project was created in order to strengthen my skills and applications of SQL’s Window functions in a real-world context.
 The investigation conducted involves a 5-table database containing operational details of a shopping center.
 This includes employee, sales, and operational data.

+## Guiding Questions
+- How do individual employee salaries differ between departments?
+- Max Min?
+- Rank?
+- Running Totals and Running Averages

+- What are customer purchase habits?
+  - Purchases based on:
+  - Departments
+  - Quantities
+  - Shipping Modes

+- How are sales outcomes tied to customer purchasing habits?
+  - Profits/Sales numbers based on:
+  - Department
+  - Division
+  - Shipping Mode
+  - Yearly Trends

 > ## Dataset Table Columns
 > ### Customers
 >